November 2024 Income Statement

-In September we had an amazing income month and an good expense month, relatively speaking.
+In November we had an average income month and an above average expense month.

 Overall